 Social media does more than share information about Syrian refugees; it offers ways you can help them.

-Here are five ways that highlight how social media supported Syrian refugees in the past year:
+Here are five ways that highlight how social media supported Syrian refugees:

 - Twitter: When Gissur Simonarson tweeted a photo of Syrian refugee Abdul Halim al-Attar selling pens on a Beirut street with his 4-year-old daughter draped over his shoulder, it sparked the hashtag #BuyPens and Simonarson opened Twitter account @Buy_Pens.
 An ensuing campaign raised around $200,000 for al-Attar and his family.
 With the funds, al-Attar has opened three businesses in Lebanon and employs 16 other displaced Syrians.

 - Kickstarter: Last October, President Obama turned to American businesses to create solutions that help Syrian refugees.
 Crowdfunding website Kickstarter responded with its first charity effort, launched in partnership with the United Nations.
 More than 25,000 donors raised $1.77 million, funds that helped provide over 7,000 refugees with “immediate necessities.”